Contributed By Galicia Abogados, S.C.

 Challenge and removal proceedings.
 The Mexican Commerce Code provides that parties can agree upon the procedure for challenge and removal of arbitrators.
 However, if the parties did not expressly agree on such procedure, the Mexican Commerce Code provides the following default rules (Article 1429 Mexican Commerce Code):

 In arbitrations governed by the Mexican lex arbitri, an arbitrator must be independent and impartial, both when appointed and throughout the entire arbitration (Article 1428 Mexican Commerce Code).

 The Mexican Commerce Code does not provide a definition of what should be understood as impartiality and independence.
-However, in certain commentaries we find that (i) "independence" refers to the ties that an arbitrator may have with the parties, its representatives and subject matter of the dispute, and (ii) "impartiality" refers to the autonomy of criterion to make decision.
+However, in certain commentaries it is found that:

 The Mexican Commerce Code does not provide for further arbitrator requirements, but the parties may agree upon additional requirements in their arbitration agreement.

 The Mexican Commerce Code explicitly recognises the principle of competence-competence in Article 1432.
 This principle has also been recognised by several judicial decisions (Tesis 162932 and 176581).
 In this regard, the same article establishes the timing in which the parties may raise a challenge to the jurisdiction of the arbitral tribunal or a plea that the arbitral tribunal is exceeding the scope of its authority during an arbitration.

 The Mexican Commerce Code indicates that the arbitral tribunal may admit challenges at a later stage if it considers that the delay is justified.